aoxborrow/Paste/README.md

 **REWRITE 2013 TODO:**

 - separate core and a sample site for this repo, move personal portfolio stuff to separate repo
-- make autoloader PSR-0 compatible and package it for composer?
+- use namespacing, make autoloader PSR-0 compatible and package it for composer?
 - use newer composer pkg of Mustache. look into new filesystem loader for partials and cache
 - does a file based site really need a file cache? -- use memcache if anything. benchmark cache vs. no cache
 - ditch _controller extension.. change templates to just .html